 The training includes discussion around commonly used assessment tools and their clinical application, including:

-- Additional measures relating to adaptive functioning, executive functioning, attention, and behavioural profiles
+- Additional measures relating to adaptive functioning, executive functioning, attention, and behavioural profiles and how to integrate them all.

 This includes: